Women Travel News. Why?

 There are many beautiful things to bring back with you from Russia, so make sure that you have enough space left in your suitcase.
 You do not need any formal clothing for this trip, but you'll want to bring something slightly dressier for the ballet performance.
 Also, it's good to keep in mind that Russian women dress up and wear make-up every day.
 That doesn't mean that you need to, but it's good to be prepared.
 Since we'll be walking quite a bit, you should bring your most comfortable walking shoes.

 All foreign visitors to Russia need a valid passport to enter the country, as well as a Russian visa.
 Your passport should be valid for at least 6 months past the planned departure date and have two blank adjacent pages to accommodate the visa.
 All visitors must acquire a Russian visa in advance, as visas are not granted at the border.
-About 60 days prior to the tour, we will send you your invitation letter which confirms your hotels and tour reservation which you will need for your Russian visa application, whether you're applying in person or through a visa agency.
-We highly recommend applying through a US visa agency, otherwise visa applications must be submitted to a Russian embassy or consulate; there are Russian consulates in Washington, D.C., New York, San Francisco, Seattle, and Houston.
-Applications are accepted anywhere from 30 to 60 days before departure (the specific time frame changes, but you'll need at least a few weeks for the full process).
-The tourist visa fee is $160 USD, but this does not include the fees charged if you apply through a visa agency.
+About 60 days prior to the tour, we will send you your invitation letter which confirms your hotels and touring reservations which you will need for your Russian visa application, whether you're applying in person or through a visa agency.
+We highly recommend applying through a US visa agency.
+Otherwise, if not using an agency, visa applications must be submitted to a Russian embassy or consulate; there are Russian consulates in Washington, D.C., New York, San Francisco, Seattle, and Houston.
+Applications are accepted anywhere from 30 to 60 days before departure (the specific time frame changes, but you'll need at least three weeks for the full process).
+The tourist visa fee is $160 USD, but this amount does not include the fees charged by a visa agency.
 For more information, you can visit the website of the Russian embassy or contact us with any questions.

 |ARRIVAL AND DEPARTURE INFORMATION |

-This tour starts on Saturday, July 17, 2021 in Saint Petersburg, Russia, and if you are taking this tour by itself, you will probably depart North America on Friday, July 16, 2021 or if you prefer to arrive a day early, you will need to depart North America on Thursday, July 15, 2021.
-If you are taking this tour in conjunction with the Baltic Renaissance Tour, you will arrive in Saint Petersburg from Tallinn in the afternoon of Friday, July 16, 2021, which is one day prior to the tour's start, and Sights and Soul Travels will cover the cost of the airfare, airline fees and taxes and airport transfers for people combining both tours, however, you will need to cover the cost of the pre-tour night at the Saint Petersburg hotel.
+This tour starts on Wednesday, August 3, 2022 in Saint Petersburg, Russia, and you will probably depart North America on Tuesday, August 2, 2022 or if you prefer to arrive a day early, you will need to depart North America on Monday, August 1, 2022.
+If you are taking this tour in conjunction with the Baltic Renaissance Tour, you will arrive in Saint Petersburg from Tallinn in the afternoon of Tuesday, August 2, 2022, which is one day prior to the tour's start.
+Sights and Soul Travels will cover the cost of the airfare, airline fees and taxes, and airport transfers for people combining the Baltic Renaissance and the Imperial Russia tours, however you will be responsible to cover the cost of the pre-tour night at the Saint Petersburg hotel.